alphagov/govuk-frontend/docs/coding-standards/js.md

 If you’re new to polyfilling, start by reading [this explanation](https://remysharp.com/2010/10/08/what-is-a-polyfill).

-Before GOV.UK Frontend, our projects used jQuery for: DOM interactions, events and data manipulation.
+Before GOV.UK Frontend, our projects used jQuery for DOM interactions, events and data manipulation.

-We’re taking a step back from jQuery due to its lack of support for the browsers we support, its large file size, lack of security updates and from conversations with the community.
+We’re taking a step back from jQuery due to its large file size, lack of security updates and support for version 1.x (which is needed for supporting Internet Explorer 8) and from conversations with the community.

 We’re now writing standard ES5 JavaScript instead, that we polyfill where necessary.